-- Interest rate limits – The Servicemembers Civil Relief Act (SCRA) gives active duty military or family members a 6.00% interest rate limit.
+- Interest rate limits – The Servicemembers Civil Relief Act (SCRA) ensures the interest rate on your student loan does not exceed 6%.

 I am not the borrower, but I make payments on a student loan.
 Can I claim the student loan interest I paid when I file my tax return?

 Contact a tax professional or the IRS at 800.829.1040 or IRS.gov.
 We cannot advise you on tax matters.
 BND is required to report only to the primary borrower and to the IRS the amount of interest that was paid in the name of the primary borrower.